millerms/bvt-breathwork/_pages/approach.md

 - How: Gentle breathing through your nose, often at a relaxed pace close to 6 breaths per minute.

 > Evidence notes: Multiple RCTs and systematic reviews suggest slow breathing
-> improves HRV and baroreflex function and reduces state anxiety.
+> can support HRV, baroreflex function, and state anxiety.
 See the
 > References page for representative sources.

 ### CO₂ tolerance work (Buteyko‑inspired)
 - Why: To get comfortable with mild rises in CO₂, which can help reduce over‑breathing and give you more control.
 - How: Light to moderate nasal breathing paired with short, easy breath holds.

-> Evidence notes: Mixed‑to‑moderate evidence depending on outcome.
-Some positive
+> Evidence notes: Positive findings have been observed in asthma cohorts, and
-> data in asthma cohorts.
-For healthy adults, findings vary and protocols differ
+> research in healthy adults is still emerging as protocols and outcomes are
-> across studies.
-See the References page for representative sources.
+> explored.

 ### Controlled cyclic breathing with breath holds
 - Why: To support managing your energy and recovery, which can boost focus and resilience.
 - How: Breathing patterns with deeper breaths and holds after exhaling, all taught with clear safety guidelines and options to pause.
 I keep things simple and neutral, avoiding any hype.

-> Evidence notes: A 1‑month RCT suggests cyclic sighing with prolonged exhalation
+> Evidence notes: A 1‑month RCT found cyclic sighing with prolonged exhalation
-> improves mood and lowers respiratory rate vs other practices.
-Broader physio
+> improved mood and lowered respiratory rate compared to other practices.
-> outcomes show mixed results across short studies.
-See the References page for
-> representative sources.
-Avoid over‑generalizing beyond measured endpoints.
+> Other physiological outcomes are still being explored in short-term studies.

 ### IHHT‑style concepts (intermittent hypoxia/hypercapnia)
 - Why: Carefully guided exposure may help build tolerance and awareness.
 I only teach this gently, at an introductory level.
 - How: Short, coached breath holds with plenty of gentle recovery breathing.
 Comfort, clarity, and screening are top priorities.

-> Evidence notes: Emerging and heterogeneous.
-Use cautious language.
-More
+> Evidence notes: Evidence for these concepts is emerging, with promising early
-> high‑quality trials are needed to define benefits and risks in healthy adults
+> findings.
+Ongoing research continues to explore benefits and safety in healthy
-> and specific populations.
-See the References page for scope and limitations.
+> adults and specific populations.

 ## Safety and trauma‑informed choices
 - Your choice: You decide the pace, how intense it feels, and whether you sit or lie down.